Gomathy-V/US_Honey_Analysis/README.md

    - Data cleaning and formatting.

 ### Exploratory Data Analysis
-- perform an exploratory data analysis to visualize and analyze the trends.
+- Performed an exploratory data analysis to visualize and analyze the trends.

 #### EDA involved exploring the data to answer the key questions, such as:

 1. Which states are rarely contributing to honey production for the last 27 years?
 2. Which are the top 5 Honey producing states in the US ?
-3. What is the Change in mean Average price of Honey from 1995 to 2021?
+3. What is the change in mean average price of Honey from 1995 to 2021?
 4. Which was the year when production of Honey in whole US was the highest?
-5. From the above inference we get the production was highest in the year 2000, now let infer which state was having highest contribution in that year?
+5. Which state was having the highest contribution in the year 2000?

 ### Insights
 **Top Contributing States in honey production:**